support@meisterdrucke.com · 0043 4257 29415

 Ancient Art · Photographs of old objects

 Statue of King Ishtup-Ilum by Mesopotamian.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 le roi · male · portrait · syria · syrian · babylonian · beard · clasped hands · stone · #121 · National Museum, Aleppo, Syria / Bridgeman Images